top of page

 An essential testimony to modern art

-The small print of the original book was published on fragile paper: it is very rare today.
+The small print of the original book in French was published on fragile paper: it is very rare today.
 You can contact the Berthe Weill archives if you wish to purchase an original copy.

 Marianne Le Morvan is a researcher and knows how essential access to sources is for Art History.
 In 2022, she opened the original text of Berthe Weill's memoirs in open source, free of charge, directly accessible from the French version of the Berthe Weill Archives website.